Guaranteed Loans for Qualified Students

-Federal Direct Loans are guaranteed loans available to qualified students.
 There are two types of Direct Student Loans: Subsidized and Unsubsidized.
-Subsidized loans are need-based and offer the feature of repayment being deferred, while an Unsubsidized loan is not need-based and requires interest to begin being repaid or capitalized immediately.
+Subsidized loans are need-based and offer the feature of repayment being deferred, while Unsubsidized loans are not need-based and require interest to begin being repaid or capitalized immediately.
 Annual loan limits for each program are as follows (note that these amounts apply to the 2017–2018 academic year):